James Reynolds (judge)

+Biography

 He was born at Helions Bumpstead in Essex, son of Robert Reynolds and Kezia Tyrrell.
 He was educated at Eton College and Peterhouse, Cambridge, where he matriculated in 1703.
 He entered Lincoln's Inn in 1705 and was called to the Bar in 1712.

 After only fourteen years legal practice, he was recommended for a senior judicial position in Ireland.
 The first suggestion was that he be made Irish Chief Baron but in fact, he became Chief Justice of the Common Pleas in 1727.
 According to Foss, he gave general satisfaction; certainly he was highly praised for his conduct of a much-publicised murder trial in 1731 when a student of Trinity College Dublin was charged with abetting the murder of a watchman.
 After an "excellent and impartial" summing-up by the judge, the student was acquitted, to general public approval.
 In 1739 he had strong hopes of becoming Lord Chancellor of Ireland but in the event, he was passed over in favour of Robert Jocelyn, 1st Viscount Jocelyn.
 However, Elrington Ball suggests, perhaps unfairly, that all English judges in Ireland longed for a place (even a junior place) on the English bench.
 Reynolds at any rate was happy to return to England as a Baron of the Court of Exchequer, of which his relative and namesake had until recently been Lord Chief Baron, in 1740.
 He was knighted and became a Bencher of Lincoln's Inn.

 He died at Castle Camps, Cambridge in 1747.
 He never married but shared a house for many years with his unmarried sister Judith, who had a memorial erected to him.

 His exact relationship with Chief Baron Reynolds has caused some difficulty; Foss concludes that the Chief Baron, though slightly the younger of the two, was the Irish judge's uncle, being the much younger half-brother of Robert Reynolds.